reuniware/Metrader5_EA/README.md

 <=> Current japanese candlestick open price is over the lower line of the kumo and current close price is under it

+# Update 28 03 2023

+Initially this repository had been created to host only one Metatrader 5 Expert Advisor.

+Now it will host all my work around Metatrader 5 (and maybe MT4 also).